 It sounds counterintuitive, but to change a strategy simply because of volatility can send clients off track.

 - You are capped at $10k/year per SSN.
-You’re also allowed to purchase an additional $5,000 per year with your tax refund.
+You can also purchase an additional $5,000 per year with your tax refund.
 So, it’s not going to move the needle short term.
-If you have 20+ years to retirement, then sure go ahead and start maxing out.
+If you have 20+ years to retirement, then start maxing out.
 But over the next year, you aren’t going to yield enough to pay for a bad night out in Miami.

 - You can only buy and redeem I bonds through the Treasury Department’s website.
-When someone wants to cash in I bonds to invest elsewhere, it takes longer than swapping out investments in the same account (may not matter but just wanted to point this out).
+When someone wants to cash in I Bonds to invest elsewhere, it takes longer than swapping out investments in the same account (it may not matter but just wanted to point this out).

 What better way to stomp inflation than by owning a fractional share of a rare sneaker!